folio-org/folio-keycloak/docs/keycloak-upgrade.md

 module job links.
 Fix the owning module or plugin as appropriate.
 After changing an image input, release the required plugin version, update the Keycloak pull request, and run a new candidate verification.
-If another run in `applications-poc-tools` cancels this verification, rerun it for the same pull request commit; the published candidate digest will be reused.
+If another run in `applications-poc-tools` cancels this verification, rerun it for the same pull request commit; the published candidate image will be reused.

 ### Gate fails after verification